FluxLemur/citybash/README.md

   - Training a soldier costs 10 gold and takes 30 seconds.
 Soldiers can be trained asynchronously.
   - Armies move 1 distance unit/sec

+## Game Client
+The shell script `run_client.sh` provides a simple game client that a player can use to connect to the game server.

+NOTE: the script has a dependency on [`rlwrap`](https://github.com/hanslub42/rlwrap), a readline wrapper for user input.
+It can easily be installed with `apt-get`.
+If you prefer not to use it, edit `run_client.sh` and remove it.

 ## Server Interface
 The game runs as a server.
 The administrator first gives each player a unique key which the player uses to join the game with the following command: